Pallet racking for last-in first-out (LIFO) systems

 LIFO - Last-in first-out principle

+The last-in first-out principle describes a warehouse organisation in which the goods taken into storage last are the first to be taken out again.
+This storage method is primarily used when several lots of identical goods are available in large quantities.
 In this storage system, containers and products are removed on the same side of the rack as where they had been taken into storage.
 The LIFO method applies in particular to products with a fast turnover time where stocks are regularly completely depleted.
 This prevents the risk of obsolescence and spoilage of goods and products.

 LIFO systems or last-in first-out order picking systems